preloader

 4

-The Tatra Trail course follows forest trails, with additional sections on tourist trails at the beginning and end.
+The Tatra Trail course follows forest trails, with the initial and final sections also following hiking trails.

 5

-There will be 2 aid stations on the route: at Magura Witowska (5.5 km and 9 km from the start).
-Competitors cannot leave their deposits at the aid stations.
+There will be 2 aid stations on the course at Magura Witowska (at 5.5 km and 9 km).
+Participants are not allowed to leave their bags or deposits at the aid stations.

 6